 Sprouts are also an excellent source of fiber, manganese, riboflavin, and copper, along with smaller but significant amounts of protein, thiamin, niacin, Vitamin B6, pantothenic acid, iron, magnesium, phosphorus, and potassium.

-Sprouts Nutrition Facts
+Mung Beans Sprouts Nutrition Facts

-Studies on Sprouts
+Studies on Sprout

 Sulforaphane, a natural compound derived from broccoli/broccoli sprouts, was examined in a clinical study for its ability to inhibit breast cancer stem cells (CSCs) and the potential mechanism.
 Scientists found it to not only decrease the breast cancer cell population, but also reduce the size and number of primary mammospheres (cell clusters) by 65 to 80 percent.